Tyjola/c0mmun1c473/README.md

-# Commun1c473 is a tool for encrypting and decrypting text contained in a file.
+# Commun1c473 is a tool for linux for encrypting and decrypting text contained in a file.

 ## The supported encryption are :
 ###### - Caesar encryption